Windsor Sculpture Park

-The Windsor Sculpture Park, formerly known as the Odette Sculpture Park, is an open space in Windsor, Ontario, Canada, that shows 35 large-scale contemporary sculptures by world-renowned artists including Elisabeth Frink, Gerald Gladstone, and Sorel Etrog.
+The Windsor Sculpture Park, formerly known as the Odette Sculpture Park, is an open space in Windsor, Ontario, Canada, that shows 35 large-scale contemporary sculptures by artists including Elisabeth Frink, Gerald Gladstone, and Sorel Etrog.

 The park is located on the shore of the Detroit River, spanning from Assumption Park to Centennial Park, between the Ambassador Bridge (Huron Church Road) and the Art Gallery of Windsor (Church Street).

 The Sculpture Park was funded by Mr and Mrs Louis Odette and the P & L Odette Foundation.
 The park is maintained by the city's Parks and Recreation Department, while the sculptures are cared for by the Cultural Affairs Department.

-The City of Windsor provides free public guided tours of the five kilometre open air gallery.
-The tours are done in a vehicle called The Art Cart; an electric golf cart which can hold five people.
-Tours run on a first-come-first-served basis.
-Art Cart Tours depart from the base of the Great Canadian Flag at the foot of Ouellette Avenue.
-Fee-based tours require reservations.
-Fee-based tours are offered outside of public tour hours.